-- About Server Communication Tests on page 135 - Running Server Communication Tests SA Client on page 136 - Communication Test Results on page 136 - See also Troubleshooting Server Communication Tests on page 289.
+- About Server Communication Tests - Running Server Communication Tests SA Client - Communication Test Results - See also Troubleshooting Server Communication Tests.

-The communication test is not available on VMware ESXi servers because SA does not install a server agent on ESXi servers.
+Note: The communication test is not available on VMware ESXi servers because SA does not install a server agent on ESXi servers.
 You can determine if an ESXi server is reachable from its virtualization service by selecting the server and selecting the Virtualization view.
 The Virtualization view displays the virtualization service managing the ESXi server and its connection state.
 For more information about virtual servers, see the SA User Guide: Virtualization Management.

-The SA Web Client is deprecated for running server communication tests.
+Note: The SA Web Client is deprecated for running server communication tests.
 Use the SA Client to run communication tests.
-See Running Server Communication Tests - SA Client on page 136.
+See Running Server Communication Tests - SA Client.